• TT Homepage

 Status: Built

-St Leonards
+St Leonards House

 Status: Built

-Pod Tower - Nanning, CHINA
+Pod Tower - Nanning, PRC

 TT Architects were awarded first place in an invited international competition for a large mixed-use development in Nanning, CHINA.